Performance Analytics – Definition, KPIs, Use Cases, and Process

 Performance Analytics

-Performance analytics is the practice of measuring how well a process, campaign, team, or system is performing based on predefined goals and metrics.
-Instead of just looking at raw numbers, it evaluates results in context, answering whether the outcome meets expectations or falls short.
+Performance analytics is the practice of measuring how effectively a business, team, process, or system achieves its goals using defined metrics and key performance indicators (KPIs).
+Instead of analyzing raw data in isolation, it evaluates results in context to determine whether outcomes meet expectations or fall short.

 “Is what we are doing working as intended?”